os-fpga/LiteX_Reference_Design_rs/Xilinx/arty_a7-100/vexriscv_multiple_axirams/readme.md

 ```

-The litex_term tool load the board with the application binary through the comm port.
+The litex_term tool load the board with the application binary through the COM port.

 ```
 litex_term /dev/ttyUSB1 --kernel=demo.bin